 - False Confession – In many cases, children who are taken into custody can be pressured into confessing to crimes that they did not commit.

 - Racial, Ethnic or Age Profiling – Profiling continues to be a serious issue in New Jersey.
 Profiling on the basis of race, ethnicity or age is unlawful, and proving that you (or your child) has been profiled can provide a defense in court.

 - Mistake – While ignorance of the law is usually not a viable defense, a mistake of fact (i.e. if you mistakenly believed you had someone’s consent to borrow their car) can provide a defense to juvenile culpability.

 - Mistaken Identity (Alibi) – If the police identified you (or your child) when they should have identified someone else, establishing an alibi can be one way to avoid an adjudication of delinquency.

-When you choose attorney Scott Gorman to represent you, he will work closely with you or your child to identify all defenses that are available.
-Armed with this information, Scott can then develop a comprehensive defense strategy focused on securing the best possible outcome in court.
+When you choose our law firm to represent you, our Hackensack juvenile lawyers will work closely with you or your child to identify all defenses that are available.
+Armed with this information, we can then develop a comprehensive defense strategy focused on securing the best possible outcome in court.

 2. Asserting Constitutional Protections

 In addition to asserting the defenses listed above, asserting a violation of a juvenile’s constitutional rights can protect him or her against an adjudication of delinquency as well.
 This includes a violation of the Fourth Amendment protection against unreasonable searches and seizures, the Fifth Amendment privilege against self-incrimination and the Sixth Amendment right to counsel.
 Scott is intimately familiar with the case law surrounding these constitutional protections and has used them to protect many of his clients.